Ms. Bansi Desai, Institutional Research Analyst, HDFC Securities

-Key call takeaways: a) Global specialty sales at USD126mn, specialty R&D at 24% of overall R&D in Q4; b) Debt repayment - ~USD400mn in FY20, expect similar reduction in FY21; c) Halol resolution- FDA has alternate guidelines to inspect facilities; c) SEBI probe - no further update; d) US generics - price erosion continues, expects product flow to aid base business, Pending ANDA - 98, NDA - 5; e) R&D - expects to inch up to 7-8% of sales.
+Key call takeaways: a) Specialty R&D - 39% of overall R&D in Q1; b) Debt repayment - USD200mn in Q1, net debt (ex Taro) is at USD451mn; c) Halol resolution- FDA has alternate guidelines in place to inspect facilities; d) US generics - price erosion continues, expects product flow to aid base business, Pending ANDA - 98, NDA - 5; e) No change in cost structure in India biz.

-Maintain Add, risks: We increase our TP to Rs480 based on 21x FY22e EPS in line with peers.
-Key risks: Delay in resolution of Halol 483s, higher price erosion in the US, lower growth in the India business, slower ramp up in specialty, adverse outcome on ongoing SEBI probe on whistle-blower complaint, DOJ investigation, and drug price fixing lawsuit in the US.
+Maintain Add, risks: We increase our TP to Rs535 based on 22x FY22e EPS (from 21x earlier).
+Key risks: Delay in resolution of Halol 483s, higher price erosion in the US, slower ramp up in specialty, adverse outcome on ongoing SEBI probe on whistle-blower complaint.

-Shares of SUN PHARMACEUTICAL INDUSTRIES LTD. was last trading in BSE at Rs.459.25 as compared to the previous close of Rs.
-450.55.
-The total number of shares traded during the day was 332089 in over 7515 trades.
+Shares of SUN PHARMACEUTICAL INDUSTRIES LTD. was last trading in BSE at Rs.528.5 as compared to the previous close of Rs.
+519.8.
+The total number of shares traded during the day was 445809 in over 10099 trades.